A general guide on how you are protected from discrimination under the Equality Act and what your rights are.

 Civil Legal Advice (CLA)

-The Civil Legal Advice can tell you if you're eligible for legal aid and can give you free and confidential legal advice in England and Wales.
+Can tell you if you're eligible for legal aid, and give you free and confidential legal advice if so.

 Coram Children's Legal Centre